Felips096/Felips096/README.md

 - Hi, I’m @Felips096.
-I am a brasilian developer.
+I am a young brasilian developer.
 - I’m interested in programing and learning new types of code.
 - I’m currently learning c++.
 - i know how to program in java and python.